Skip to main content

 Citing Your Sources

-Here are resources providing guidance on how to format your papers in American Psychological Association (APA) Style:
+Here are resources providing guidance on how to format your papers from the Chicago Manual of Style:

 Using Citations to Find Books